joshbuddy/pitcrew/README.md

 ### Run a command

-Crew allows running a command using `bin/crew sh -- [shell command]`.
+Pitcrew allows running a command using `bin/crew sh -- [shell command]`.

 For example `bin/crew sh -- ls /` will list the "/" directory locally.